requiescat-2342/ctf-writeups/picoctf-2023/MatchTheRegex/solve.md

 ```

 There is a commented string that is a regular expression (regex).
 A little research reveals that the `^` signifies the beginning of the regex, and `?` signifies the end. `!` is the `not` operator. `.` signifies any character.
-This implies the `send_request()` function will fetch the flag if you pass a string gthat starts with a `p`, has 5 of any character, then ends with a capital F.
+This implies the `send_request()` function will fetch the flag if you pass a string gthat starts with a `p`, has 5 of any character, then ends with a capital F. (Since `!` isn't before another character, it does nothing.)

 Entering such a string, for example `paaaaaF`, prints out the flag.